JoshStrong/DimReduction/README.md

 # Dimensionality Reduction Techniques

 This notebook investigates two unsupervised dimensionality reduction techniques, PCA and autoencoders.
-Mathematical details and a implementations of each are included.
+Mathematical details and implementations of each are included.